joho1968/mmsrvdispatch/README.md

 ## Installation

-As exaplained above, you need to make mmsrvdispatch.php reachable via an URL, such as https://mymmservice.com/mmsrvdispatch.php.
+As explained above, you need to make mmsrvdispatch.php reachable via an URL, such as https://mymmservice.com/mmsrvdispatch.php.
 Once you can verify that you can reach that URL from your Mattermost installation, you should be more or less good to go.
 You also need to create a /slash command in Mattermost.
 For example:

 |Setting|Value|
 |-------|-----|